-- Pure standalone device.
-Not connected to any server and exchanging data via standard data storage hardware such as USB sticks or CD-ROM. - Device within safe network infrastructure.
+- ✓ Pure standalone device.
+Not connected to any server and exchanging data via standard data storage hardware such as USB sticks or CD-ROM. - ✓ Device within safe network infrastructure.
 Your device is only connected to the local servers of the clinical center that uses it and can exchange data internally, for example via the use of Pictures Archiving & Communication Systems. - Device with possible updates from remote servers.
-The only use of the connection to internet and other servers is for update of the device. - Device with remote monitoring and maintenance from remote servers.
+The only use of the connection to internet and other servers is for update of the device. - ✓ Device with remote monitoring and maintenance from remote servers.
 Your system sends non-private data to an external server to perform system monitoring and maintenance. - Device transferring data to an external server to generate an encrypted centralized database with similar devices. - Device transferring data to an external server and using this server to perform computation and receive results from those computations. - Devices that can receive new therapies/prescriptions from a health care professional via a remote server.

-- Identify, early in the development process, the data and communication characteristics of your system. - Minimize software weaknesses (Chapter Erreur!
-Source du renvoi introuvable.), Establish software security scoring scheme (Chapter 6.3.1), perform threat modeling (Chapter 6.2.4) and mitigate your vulnerabilities (Chapter 6.4Erreur!
-Source du renvoi introuvable.).
+- → Identify, early in the development process, the data and communication characteristics of your system. - → Minimize software weaknesses. - → Establish software security scoring scheme (Chapter 5.3.1). - → Perform threat modeling (Chapter 5.2.4).